Rumour Has It! Omkar Kapoor Refuses To Shoot For Ekta’s Show; Makers Searching For Replacement!

 - Kehne Ko Humsafar Hain: Ekta Kapoor Delivers Yet Another Hit, Mona Singh Bags An Award!

 Recently, Ekta Kapoor announced a family show on Sony TV.
-There were reports that the show is TV remake of Bollywood film, Kabhi Khushi Kabhie Gham.
+There were reports that the show is the TV remake of Bollywood film, Kabhi Khushi Kabhie Gham.
 But the producer took to social media to clarify that she is not making Kabhi Khushi Kabhi Gham.
-Her show is about rich family and completely different.
+Her show is about a rich family and completely different.

 Apparently, the new show is titled as Dil Hi To Hai.
 Many names have been doing the rounds regarding the show's lead cast.
 It was said that Pyaar Ka Punchnama 2 actor Omkar Kapoor will be foraying into the small screen with Ekta's show.